 Paul is the Library’s chief financial officer.
 A chartered professional accountant (CPA, CMA), he has more than 25 years of experience in not-for-profit management and financial reporting.
 Outside of work he is an active volunteer with Canada’s Accounting Standards Board, chairing their Not-for-Profit Advisory Committee and having served six years as an AcSB Board Member.
 Before joining CLBC, Paul worked for BC’s farmers as general manager at the BC Dairy Association.

 Brenda Rose is the Director of Community Engagement.
 She works with social justice organizations, public libraries and justice system partners to ensure that the library's services meet the diverse legal information needs of the legal community and the public.
 Her team is responsible for frontline legal information services, training programs, Clicklaw, Clicklaw Wikibooks and LawMatters.
 Brenda has worked in the public legal education and information field for over 20 years.

-Tracy is the Manager of Information Services.
-She is responsible for coordinating staff and library services in Vancouver that help lawyers and the public find and use legal information.
-In addition to managing the in-person, phone and email services in Vancouver, Tracy has over 10 years of experience in legal research and creating online content.
+Tracy is the Manager of Information Services at Courthouse Libraries BC.
+She is responsible for coordinating staff and library services in Vancouver, New Westminster and Abbotsford that help lawyers and the public find and use legal information.
+In addition to managing these in-person, phone and email services, Tracy has over 14 years of experience in legal research and creating online content.
 Prior to joining Courthouse Libraries BC, she worked as a librarian at Vancouver Public Library.